-- " Evaluate the effectiveness of the Washington College Grant in improving postsecondary educational outcomes for Washington students. - " Visualize the affordability of postsecondary education based on family income with stakeholders utilizing the Affordability Model tool.

-" Develop a comprehensive understanding of the decline in future state financial aid and the impact of federal policies on residents of Washington State.
+- " Evaluate the effectiveness of the Washington College Grant in improving postsecondary educational outcomes for Washington students. - " Visualize the affordability of postsecondary education based on family income with stakeholders utilizing the Affordability Model tool. - Develop a comprehensive understanding of the anticipated decline in state financial aid and its implications for college affordability in Washington state. - " Examine the influence of recent and future federal policy changes on higher education funding and their broader impact on educational equity and economic opportunity for Washington State residents.